learn-co-curriculum/react-hooks-redux-data-flow/README.md

 let action = { type: "counter/increment" };
 ```

-Somehow I want to send this action to the state so that at the end our state is
+Somehow I want to apply this action to the current state so that at the end our
-updated to look like the following: `state -> {count: 1}`.
+state is updated to look like the following: `state -> {count: 1}`.

-But how??

-## Functions to the Rescue

 This seems easy enough.
-Why not just write a function that takes in our previous
+We can simply write a function that takes in our
-state, takes in our action, and depending on that action produces a new state.
+previous state and our action, and depending on that action produces a new
+state.
 Here's what it could look like:

 ```js
 function changeState(state, action) {